igoryen/zf2-tutorial/comments.md

 It uses the bundled view helper `formCollection`.
 This will iterate over the form structure, calling the appropriate label, element and error view helpers for each element.
 However, you still have to wrap `formCollection($form)` with `openTag()` and `closeTag()`.
 This helps reduce the complexity of your view script in situations where the default HTML rendering of the form is acceptable.

+73
+--
+Look for the `id` that is in the matched route.
+`params`: a controller plugin.

+- It provides a convenient way to retrieve parameters from the matched route.
+- It is used to retrieve the `id` from the route we created in the modules’ `module.config.php`.

+74
+--
+- If the `id` retrieved from the route is zero, then we redirect to the **add** action
+- If the `id` retrieved from the route is **not** zero, we continue by getting the album entity from the database.

+75
+--
+Use the `id` to load the album to be edited.

+76
+--
+If the Album with the specified `id` **cannot** be found, then the data access method throws an exception.
+We catch that exception and re-route the user to the **index** page.

+77
+--
+The form’s `bind()` method:
+it attaches the model to the form.
+This is used in two ways:

+- When displaying the form, the initial values for each element are extracted from the model.
+- After successful validation in `isValid()`, the data from the form is put back into the model.

+78
+--
+As a result of using `bind()` with its hydrator, we do not need to populate the form’s data back into the `$album` as that’s already been done, so we can just call the mappers’ `saveAlbum()` to store the changes back to the database.

+79
+--
+Set the title of the page

+80
+--
+set the form’s action to the **edit** action